 - CITI Program Registration and Training Requirements for Fitchburg State University IRB Applicants and Researchers (PDF)

 The Application Process

-First, download a copy of the Fitchburg State University Application for the Conduct of Research Involving Human Subjects (PDF).
-Please open this file in Adobe Acrobat or similar PDF viewer instead of your default web browser.
+First, download a copy of the Fitchburg State University Application for the Conduct of Research Involving Human Subjects.

 - All members of the research team, including faculty advisors, must complete the online CITI training based on their status.
 This includes the Responsible Conduct in Research training.